sanajaveria97/Bash-Shell-using-NodeJS/README.md

 <br>

 ## About Project
 This project involves creating a bash like shell which takes in user commands and executes them.
-The folder contains 3 files: <br>
+The folder 'NodeJS-Assignment' contains 3 files: <br>
 1) shell.js <br>
 2) app.js <br>
 3) package.json